 Denver City I.S.D.
-Student Handbook 1 Preface Parents and Students: 7 Accessibility 8 Section One: Parental Rights Consent, Opt-Out, and Refusal Rights 9 Consent to Conduct a Psychological Evaluation Consent to Human Sexuality Instruction 9 Consent to Provide a Mental Health Care Service Consent to Display a Student's Original Works and Personal Information .10 Consent to Receive Parenting and Paternity Awareness Instruction if a Student is under Age 14 .11 Consent to Video or Audio Record a Student when Not Already Permitted by Law Prohibiting the Use of Corporal Punishment .11 Limiting Electronic Communications between Students and District Employees Objecting to the Release of Directory Information Objecting to the Release of Student Information to Military Recruiters and Institutions of Higher Education (Secondary Grade Levels Only) Participation in Third-Party Surveys Removing a Student from Instruction or Excusing a Student from a Required Component See Consent to Human Sexuality Instruction on page 4 for information on a parent's rig to remove a student from any part of the district's human sexuality instruction Reciting a Portion of the Declaration of Independence in Grades 3-12 Reciting the Pledges to the U.S. and Texas Flags Religious or Moral Beliefs Tutoring or Test Preparation Right of Access to Student Records, Curriculum Materials, and District Records/Policies.
-16 Instructional Materials.
-Notices of Certain Student Misconduct to Noncustodial Parent Participation in Federally Required, State-Mandated, and District Assessments Student Records Teacher and Staff Professional Qualifications A Student with Exceptionalities or Special Circumstances - Children of Military Families Parental Role in Certain Classroom and School Assignments Student Use of a Service/Assistance Animal .21 A Student in the Conservatorship of the State (Foster Care) .21 A Student Who Is Homeless .22 A Student Who Has Learning Difficulties or Who Needs Special Education or Section 5 Services A Student Who Receives Special Education Services with Other School-Aged Children the Home A Student Who Speaks a Primary Language Other than English A Student with Physical or Mental Impairments Protected under Section 504 Section Two: Other Important Information for Parents and Students Absences/Attendance Compulsory Attendance Compulsory Attendance-Exemptions .27
+Student Handbook 1 Preface Parents and Students: 7 Accessibility 8 Section One: Parental Rights Consent, Opt-Out, and Refusal Rights Consent to Conduct a Psychological Evaluation Consent to Human Sexuality Instruction 9 Consent Before Instruction on Prevention of Child Abuse, Family Violence, Dating Violence, and Sex Trafficking 10 Consent to Provide a Mental Health Care Service 10 Consent to Display a Student's Original Works and Personal Information Consent to Receive Parenting and Paternity Awareness Instruction if a Student is un Age 14 Consent to Video or Audio Record a Student when Not Already Permitted by Law Prohibiting the Use of Corporal Punishment 12 Limiting Electronic Communications between Students and District Employees Objecting to the Release of Directory Information Higher Education (Secondary Grade Levels Only) Participation in Third-Party Surveys 14 Removing a Student from Instruction or Excusing a Student from a Required Compone 14 nt of Instruction Reciting a Portion of the Declaration of Independence in Grades 3-12 15 Reciting the Pledges to the U.S. and Texas Flags Religious or Moral Beliefs Tutoring or Test Preparation Right of Access to Student Records, Curriculum Materials, and District Records/Policies Instructional Materials 16 Notices of Certain Student Misconduct to Noncustodial Parent 17 Participation in Federally Required, State-Mandated, and District Assessments 17 Student Records Teacher and Staff Professional Qualifications A Student with Exceptionalities or Special Circumstances Children of Military Families Parental Role in Certain Classroom and School Assignments 21 Student Use of a Service/Assistance Animal 22 A Student in the Conservatorship of the State (Foster Care) 22 A Student Who Is Homeless 23 A Student Who Has Learning Difficulties or Who Needs Special Education or Section 504 Services 24 the Home A Student Who Speaks a Primary Language Other than English A Student who Speaks a Primary Language Other than English Section Two: Other Important Information for Parents and Students ∠0 27 Absences/Attendance Compulsory Attendance Compulsory Attendance-Exemptions